dew-co/dewco.tech/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+my DewCo Brand

+Dew & Company (DewCo)

+Tagline: “Dipankar’s Company of Ideas”
+Essence: A creator’s lab where ideas turn into products — spanning AI, automation, design, and human-centered innovation.

+Core Position:

+Dew & Company (DewCo) is the personal innovation studio of Dipankar Chowdhury, built on a decade of experience in full-stack engineering, automation architecture, and SaaS product design.

+As the founder and full-stack engineer, I use DewCo as a sandbox for developing new ventures such as Wander356, TRAC App, Quant-Grade Trading Bot, and more.

+As the creative R&D, DewCo explores emerging technologies, develops prototypes, and transforms experimental concepts into standalone ventures.